LEARNAcademy/syllabus/capstone/has_many_through.md

 ---

 ## Has Many Relationships
 Think about the relationship between a model called Doctor and a model called Patient.
 The simplest relationship may be that a doctor has a patient and a patient belongs to a doctor.
 It is more likely that a doctor will have many patients.
 We are familiar with that style of relationship, but what if a patient also has many doctors?
-Then the relationship between our models is a patient has many doctors and a doctor has many patients.
+Then the relationship between our models is a patient that has many doctors and a doctor that has many patients.

 When your models have a more complex association we can use a third model to define the relationship.
 In our example, it would make sense to have the thing that ties doctors and patients together be appointments.
 So appointments becomes the third model that is responsible for creating the relationship.